M. Alexis Maniatis

 Mr. Maniatis has more than 30 years of experience as a consultant providing advice and expert testimony on the application of economics, accounting, and corporate finance in estimating commercial damages, project valuation, and regulation.
-Many engagements have required the communication of complex analyses to international courts and the coordination of multiple experts.
+Many engagements have required the communication of complex analyses to international courts.

 A respected leader in the firm, Mr. Maniatis has previously served several terms as the firm’s President and one term as the Chairman of the Board, directed Brattle’s Washington and London offices, and led the Litigation practice.
-He is consistently recognized as a Global Elite Thought Leader in Who’s Who Legal’s Arbitration Expert Witness and Quantum of Damages lists, among other accolades.
+He is consistently recognized as a leading expert in Who’s Who Legal’s Arbitration Expert Witness and Quantum of Damages lists, among other accolades.
 Mr. Maniatis currently serves as a member of the ICCA-ASIL Task Force on Damages.

 He has particular expertise in international arbitrations, commercial litigation, and finance and asset valuation.
 His experience in those areas includes the following: